tdorsey0601/DV-Prov-23/README.md

 ![image](https://user-images.githubusercontent.com/110437574/216778846-af6f0659-0e24-4a75-962e-3ef931c0a306.png)

 #### Specific Illnesses
-* What are the average hours per day spent listening to music for individuals based on their anxiety, insomnia, OCD and despression score?
+* What are the average hours per day spent listening to music for individuals based on their anxiety, insomnia, and despression score?
 Based on the data we discovered people who typically work longer hours are less likely to listen to music as much.
 Latin and Jazz are the most listened to genres for people working over 10 hours per day, while gospel is the most listened to genre for people who worked less hours.
 ![image](https://user-images.githubusercontent.com/111245707/216782097-272bce0c-a6db-4e7f-890a-9564a2901b4d.png)
 ![image](https://user-images.githubusercontent.com/111245707/216782125-de839d29-8d8f-419a-99d1-b217030e6401.png)